amurrell/SimpleDocker/README.md

 ---

 ### No Webserver

-This simple docker does not have a webserver, but were to install & configure one to run on the container's port 80, you'd see your site here: http://localhost:3090
+This simple docker does not have a webserver, but if you were to install & configure one to run on the container's port 80, you'd see your site here: http://localhost:3090

 ### Try DockerLocal if you want one

 Typically you would not install a webserver after creating a Docker container - it would be done in the Dockerfile.
 You can configure the Dockerfile yourself how you like... or you can just use [DockerLocal](https://github.com/amurrell/DockerLocal) which has nginx, php7, composer, mysql, memcached.